-Donald Rinehart 1981 - 2020 - Obituary
+DONALD RINEHART 1981 - 2020 - Obituary

-Donald J. "DJ" Rinehart, age 38 of RR Morrisdale (Pinchy), went to be with the Lord on Monday, August 17, 2020 at Mt.
-Nittany Medical Center, State College, PA.
+MORRISDALE - Donald J. "DJ" Rinehart, 38, of RR Morrisdale (Pinchy), went to be with the Lord on Monday, Aug.
+17, 2020 at Mount Nittany Medical Center, State College.

-Also surviving are his brother, Jesse J. and wife Ashley G. Rinehart and their children, Axel, Mackenzie, Woodland; his paternal grandmother, Mafred Rinehart, Philipsburg and numerous aunts, uncles and cousins.
+Also surviving are his brother, Jesse J. and wife Ashley G. Rinehart and their children, Axel, Mackenzie of Woodland; his paternal grandmother, Mafred Rinehart of Philipsburg; and numerous aunts, uncles and cousins.

-A funeral service will be held on Saturday, August 22, 2020 at 11:00 am at the church with Rev. Dr. Earl Shawley officiating.
-The funeral will also be broadcast on 105.1 for individuals who would like to stay in their vehicles at the church.
+A funeral service will be held on Saturday, Aug.
+22, 2020 at 11 a.m. at the church with the Rev. Dr. Earl Shawley officiating.
+The funeral will also be broadcast on 105.1 FM for individuals who would like to stay in their vehicles at the church.

 He will be laid to rest at the Palestine United Methodist Cemetery, Morrisdale.